Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Background

 \section{Background}

-Integrating LLMs into real-world systems demands a robust and interconnected technical stack, driving the creation of a diverse ecosystem of tools and frameworks to support their lifecycle.
-This section provides an overview of the LLM lifecycle and technical stack, highlighting their complexity and the associated security challenges.
+Integrating LLMs into real-world systems demands a variety of technical stacks, including tools and frameworks to support the lifecycle of LLMs.
+Specifically, the lifecycle involves multiple interconnected stages, including data collection and preprocessing, model training, deployment, and post-deployment monitoring.
+As highlighted in prior studies and reports~\cite{athina-ai-tech-stack,a16z-infra-llm-app-stack}, the LLM technical stack can be broadly categorized into three layers: the data layer, the model layer, and the application layer.

-\textbf{LLM Lifecycle and Tech Stack.} The lifecycle of LLMs involves multiple interconnected stages, each supported by specialized tools and frameworks, forming a complex and comprehensive technical stack.
-These stages include data collection and preprocessing, model training, optimization, deployment, and post-deployment monitoring.
-Each stage is crucial for the integration of LLMs into real-world systems, and together they ensure the models are effective and scalable.
-However, as the stack is highly interconnected, vulnerabilities introduced at any stage—whether during data handling, model training, or deployment—can compromise the overall integrity and performance of the LLM system. \autoref{fig:stack} illustrates the general architecture of the LLM tech stack, which consists of three primary layers:

-\textbf{[A] Data Layer.} The data layer serves as the foundation of the LLM lifecycle, responsible for managing the collection, transformation, storage, and retrieval of large datasets.
-This layer handles the initial steps of the data pipeline, beginning with transforming raw data into vector representations using embedding models.
-Tools like SentenceTransformers~\cite{sentence-transformers} are employed to create high-quality embeddings that convert textual data into vector formats suitable for downstream processes.
-The embedded data is then indexed and stored in systems that facilitate efficient and scalable retrieval, such as vector databases like FAISS~\cite{faiss} and Qdrant~\cite{qdrant}, which facilitates rapid access to relevant data for tasks such as Retrieval-Augmented Generation (RAG) or LLM caching.
+\textbf{Data Layer.} As shown in \autoref{fig:stack}, The data layer serves as the foundation of the LLM supply chain, responsible for the collection, transformation, storage, and retrieval of large-scale datasets.
+Data ingestion involves collecting and preprocessing large-scale raw data, often using tools such as \texttt{Mage AI}~\cite{mageai} for efficient data flow automation.
+These data are then indexed and stored in vector databases like \texttt{FAISS}~\cite{faiss} and \texttt{Qdrant}~\cite{qdrant}, which facilitates similarity search for downstream tasks such as RAG or query caching.